‘The Bachelor’ Sex Secrets Revealed! Did Nick Viall Choose After Fantasy Suites?

 That being said, Grimaldi expressed some doubts about her relationship with Viall on last week’s episode and seemed vulnerable for the first time.
 Gates, meanwhile, was confident about the ways things are going, which might give her an advantage going into the finale.

-See who Nick chooses when the Bachelor finale airs Monday night on ABC, check out a sneak peek below.
+See who Nick chooses when The Bachelor finale airs Monday night on ABC, check out a sneak peek below.

 [Featured Image by ABC]